 Content marketing is a marketing strategy focused on creating and distributing valuable, relevant, and consistent content to attract and retain a target audience.
-The key words here are ‘valuable’ and ‘relevant’.
+The keywords here are ‘valuable’ and ‘relevant’.
 Each content piece should communicate your message in a way that adds value to your readers, answers their real questions, piques and expands their interests, and makes them trust you and your brand.

-As with any other marketing technique, the final goal of content marketing is to, also, convince readers and eventually turn them into buyers, but this is not the initial intention, rather the desired outcome.
+As with any other marketing technique, the final goal of content marketing is to, also, convince readers and eventually turn them into buyers, but this is not the initial intention, but rather the desired outcome.
 Still, content marketing turns out to be pretty profitable for all sorts of businesses promoting themselves online.
 61% of U.S. online consumers make a purchase based on recommendations they’ve read on a blog, and 79% of them spend half their time researching their products.

 61% of U.S. online consumers make a purchase based on recommendations they’ve read on a blog

-If you’re still on the fence about the benefits of content marketing, even after these statistics, following are eight great examples of effective use of content to reach out and expand an audience, and how and why these companies’ strategies worked.
+If you’re still on the fence about the benefits of content marketing, even after these statistics, the following are eight great examples of effective use of content to reach out and expand an audience, and how and why these companies’ strategies worked.

 OPEN Forum, American Express’ website dedicated to the U.S. small business community, is one of the greatest success stories in content marketing.

 It all started in 2007.
 Recognizing its position as one of the leading payment card providers for U.S. small businesses and its inextricable connection with their success, Amex decided to take a turn in a different direction.
 Their marketers started focusing more on what’s truly helpful for their large customer base, creating quality content on topics their readers are interested in.
 They were talking less about their cards and other products, and more about what actually helps the community thrive.